|

 BUNNY:

-English pet form of Berenice, meaning
+English pet form of Latin Berenice, meaning

 "bringer of victory."